kant/Detectron.pytorch/README.md

 Download them and put them into the `{repo_root}/data/pretrained_model`.

-You can the following command to download them all:
+You can run the following command to download them all:

 - extra required packages: `argparse_color_formater`, `colorama`, `requests`